Mechsoft-Limited/iniswap-document/products/voting/how-to-vote-with-safepal-wallet.md

 ![](../../.gitbook/assets/safepal-1.png)

 2\.
 Enter the URL of the voting page in the address bar.
-If you don't know the direct URL to the vote you want to vote on, you can go to the [iniswap voting page](https://voting.iniswap.finance) and find the vote from there.
+If you don't know the direct URL to the vote you want to vote on, you can go to the [Iniswap voting page](https://voting.iniswap.finance) and find the vote from there.

 ![](../../.gitbook/assets/safepal-2.png)